-We’re excited to announce that we have transitioned this blog, CustomFlowerGirlDresses.com, to our Pegeen brand’s blog site!
+We’ve taken a long break from our blogging on this website but are pleased to be back.
 Our new blog is even more user friendly, easy to navigate and will continue to keep you updated on the latest tips and news, Pegeen Dress Dreamer ideas and flower girl dresses from Pegeen.com and will tie into our new mobile site at Pegeen about to launch.
 Our new blog was designed with you in mind, to give our customers a better experience with our business and mobile devices.
-Don’t worry — our new site will maintain all of our content, and we will continue to drum up great new topics for you.
+Don’t worry — our blog site will maintain all of our content, and we will continue to drum up great new topics for you.
 Just so you know, join us here: CLICK

 Archive of ‘FEATURED FLOWER GIRL DRESSES’ category